Egekinhwkns/ForTheSakeOfScience/README.md

 # ForTheSakeOfScience
 A shooter game builded in 48 hours in Otto GameJam.
-Team: Ege Ekin Öztürk as Developer, Zelal Deniz Yıldız as Visual / Audio Artist, me as Developer / Visual Artist.
+Team: me as Developer, Zelal Deniz Yıldız as Visual / Audio Artist, Umut Arda Kapan as Developer / Visual Artist.